 - Hold baby’s hand and fingers steady with one hand while you’re working

 - Use designated baby nail kits, which will have appropriate tools for safety

-- Cut nails straight across and slightly rounded at the top
+- Cut nails straight across (decreases the risk of ingrown nails from forming)

 Other tips for trimming baby’s nails:

 - Try an emery board, which may be the safest but will take more time

 - Don’t use a metal file, which may be too rough for the baby’s delicate skin

 - Use baby nail clippers because they have rounded edges to prevent accidents

 - Fingernails should be cut straight across and slightly rounded to prevent jagged edges